-If you're a new mum or dad, you'll know the importance of a good night's sleep.
-It’s completely normal for your baby to wake up a few times throughout the night, as they need to be fed.
-But establishing a healthy sleeping routine starts from the moment they’re born, and with the right tools and techniques, you can achieve that.
+If you're a new parent, you'll understand the importance of a good night's sleep.
+While it's completely normal for your baby to wake up several times throughout the night when they need feeding, establishing a healthy sleeping routine early will benefit everyone in the long run.

-Here is how to choose the best sleepwear for your baby, so your little one can sleep soundly.
+Keep reading to find out how to choose the best sleepwear for your baby so they can sleep soundly.

-The clothes your newborn wears to bed are important.
-You want them to be as comfortable as possible, which can sometimes mean wearing little clothing.
+When putting your baby to bed, you want them to be as comfortable as possible, which can sometimes mean wearing little clothing.

 Here are some newborn essentials you'll need to ensure your baby has a great night's sleep:

 - Pyjamas, such as an outer top and leggings.